ajfriend/scsprox/readme.md

 Please also see the [tutorial Jupyter notebook](tutorial.ipynb).

 ## Installation
-- `pip install scsprox`
+- Clone this repository.
+- Inside the repository, run `python setup.py install`.
-- optionally, run tests with `py.test --pyargs scsprox`
+- Optionally, run tests with `py.test --pyargs scsprox`.

 ## Basic Usage
 The `Prox` object